kbase/kb_sdk_docs/_sources/references/UI_spec.rst.txt

 :selection_id: The value of this key will be extracted from the item selected by the
                user.
 The item is expected to be represented as a map.

+:exact_match_on: if exactly matching the user's input to the results from the dynamic
+                 service is required, this field contains the name of the key in the results document that contains the value to which the user's input should be matched.
+May or may not be the same key as ``selection_id``.

 :description_template: Defines how the description of items are rendered using Handlebar templates
                        (use the keys in items as variable names).